Study With Us

 Fees

-For those who choose to live in college accommodation, the cost is £1100 per calendar month, payable from October 2024 until August 2025 inclusive.
-This includes all bills, as well as a full time facilities manager and a cleaner for common areas.
+For those who choose to live in college accommodation, the cost is £1100 per calendar month, payable from October 2026 until August 2027 inclusive.
+This includes all bills, as well as a full-time facilities manager and cleaning of common areas.

 How to Apply